See also Willys Paint Samples 1955-58 and Willys Paint Samples 1959-65.

 The Acme Paint 1953 sheet, the 1953 CJ-3B Parts List, and a Dupont 1952-53 bulletin (200K JPEG), list only Woodstock Green as being used on the Jeep CJ-3B.
 This is confirmed by a February 1953 Willys memo to dealers (170K JPEG) despite the wide range of color options it lists for the various Willys Aero models.

 A Ditzler bulletin dated July 1953 (60K JPEG) also lists Cadet Gray and Saber Rouge as being used on the Jeep at that point.
+(See also Cadet Gray CJ-3B on CJ3B.info, which speculates that these colors were used at Willys' West Coast Division in California.)

 Note: see also Ditzler 1952 sheet (90K JPEG) and Nason sheets for 1952: page 1 and page 2 (100K JPEGs).